Libya's cultural crackdown silences popular rap music – DW – 02/08/2025

 In her view, the this trend is further accelerated as both political authorities are increasingly relying on security bodies that are strongly influenced by a Salafist ideology, which follows a radical and very conservative reading of Islam.

 For Libyan rappers, all of this highly likely means that they will not be able to take to the stage and express views openly anymore.
-Only the technical advance of social media platforms such as Instagram, Tiktok and Facebook, has made it much easier to share songs with Libyan followers since the al-Ghadafi era.
+Only the technical advance of social media platforms such as Instagram, Tiktok and Facebook has made it much easier to share songs with Libyan followers since the Ghadafi era.

 DW reached out to the authorities in the east and the west with a request for statement, without receiving an answer by the time of the publication.